CURE Niger Goes Solar!

 The heat.
-In a land covered by the Sahara Desert, the heat and the sun are a significant part of everyday life, and people living in Niger generally try their best to avoid both.
-However, CURE Niger has recently come to appreciate the sun’s overwhelming presence in this country when they finished installing a new network of solar panels!
+In a land covered by the Sahara Desert, the heat and the sun are significant parts of everyday life, and people living in Niger generally try their best to avoid both.
+However, CURE Niger had recently come to appreciate the sun’s overwhelming presence in this country when they finished installing a new network of solar panels!

-The idea of a solar power installation at CURE Niger had been discussed and considered for a long time.
-It seemed like a great solution to the problem of unstable and costly electricity.
+The idea of a solar power installation at CURE Niger has been discussed and considered for a long time.
+It seemed like a great solution to the unstable and costly electricity problem.
 Frequent power cuts disrupted operations, and power fluctuations negatively affected expensive medical equipment.
 Inevitably, the cost of supplying the entire hospital with electricity grew high.
 The hospital did not have stable electricity, but it had an abundance of sun.
 Finally, in 2015, our former Executive Director, Josh Korn, began working on a grant application for the project with USAID’s ASHA (American Schools and Hospitals Abroad) program.

 Once the solar panels were all in place, we celebrated with a dedication, complete with a ribbon cutting!